Johnny-Morgan/pickles/README.md

 ## Deployment

-Prior to deployment you will need the following installed on your machine:
+Prior to deployment, you will need the following installed on your machine:

 1. Python can be downloaded [here](https://www.python.org/downloads/)
 2. Git can be downloaded [here](https://git-scm.com/).